Haide-He/Trace4J/docs/source/manual.md

 ### Overview

-The **TRACE4J Web-based GUI** provides an interactive environment for exploring and analyzing trace results.
-It is built atop **Perfetto UI**, offering hierarchical and temporal insights into Java method performance.
+The **Web-based GUI** provides an interactive environment for exploring and analyzing trace results.
+It is built atop **Perfetto UI**, offering hierarchical and temporal insights into Java method instance-level performance.

 ### Launch GUI